ThinkbotsAreFree/Birdy/README.md

 ### Parentheses in glob patterns

-Pattern matching in Birdy works almost like file glob patterns, with `#1` instead of `*`.
+Pattern matching in BirdyVM works almost like file glob patterns, with `#1` instead of `*`.
 But there's a key difference.

-Pattern matching in Birdy is **parentheses-sensitive**.
+Pattern matching in BirdyVM is **parentheses-sensitive**.
 If an opening parenthesis is captured, the corresponding closing parenthesis must also be captured.
 If an opening parenthesis is not captured, the corresponding closing parenthesis cannot be captured.

 In other words, if a capture has parentheses, they are necessarily balanced.